-What is probate and how does it work?
+What is probate, and how does it work?

 What is Probate?
-It is the process of gaining formal approval from the Courts to collect in the estate of a person who has died, pay off their bills and distribute what is left to the folk entitled to them (known as the “beneficiaries”)Probate essentially means discovering all of the assets and liabilities of the deceased person (and we mean ALL of them), filling in several tax and probate forms, paying any Inheritance Tax due, then applying to the Probate Registry for permission to administer the estate.
+It is the process of gaining formal approval from the Courts to collect in the estate of a person who has died, pay off their bills and distribute what is left to the folk entitled to them (known as the “beneficiaries”) Probate essentially means discovering all of the assets and liabilities of the deceased person (and we mean ALL of them), filling in several tax and probate forms, paying any Inheritance Tax due, then applying to the Probate Registry for permission to administer the estate.
 Once that is granted, the executors gather in the assets, pay the bills and do whatever the Last Will instructs with the rest of the estate.

-What is probate a will?
+What is probate of a will?

-“Probate a Will:” when the deceased person has thoughtfully left a valid Last Will and Testament behind, that Last Will usually appoints an Executor or Executors.
+“Probate a Will:” When the deceased person has thoughtfully left a valid Last Will and Testament behind, that Last Will usually appoints an Executor or Executors.
 They are the people responsible for carrying out the process of probate.
-If they are professionals, they can be paid, but if the person who probates a Will is a layperson, then they can only recover out of pocket expenses.
-But they still have potentially substantial liabilities if things go wrong, and it has been known for solicitors to rub their hands in glee in anticipation of the ensuing law suit from disgruntled beneficiaries.
+If they are professionals, they can be paid, but if the person who probates a Will is a layperson, then they can only recover out-of-pocket expenses.
+But they still have potentially substantial liabilities if things go wrong, and it has been known for solicitors to rub their hands in glee in anticipation of the ensuing lawsuit from disgruntled beneficiaries.

 What is probate tax in the UK?